McCollum scores 37 as Trail Blazers rout Kings 125-99

 McCollum scored 16 points in the first half as the Blazers took a 66-49 lead into the break.
 Then he scored 16 in a roughly seven-minute span to begin the third as Portland rattled off a 22-8 run that ended any hopes of a Sacramento comeback.

+“He’s just playing.
+He’s finding his rhythm,” Portland forward Carmelo Anthony said.
+“He’s in his groove right now, and he’s leading us at this moment.
+We all know he can score the basketball. but it’s how he’s doing it. … His feel for the game is getting better each year.”

-Damian Lillard scored 17 points and Carmelo Anthony added 13 for Portland.
+Damian Lillard scored 17 points for Portland and Anthony added 13.

 Marvin Bagley III had 15 points for the Kings, who shot just 40.7 % (33 for 81) from the floor.
 They went 8 for 30 from beyond the arc and committed 15 turnovers that Portland converted into 30 points.
+But defense is the biggest issue for the Kings right now.

+“We just have to understand at this level, against a team like Portland and whoever we’re playing, we have to bring it every single night, and that’s what we’re looking for,” Kings coach Luke Walton said.
+“It was a tough one for us tonight.”

 The Blazers made eight of their first 13 shots on the way to a 38-point first quarter.
 The Kings shot 42.5% from the floor in the first half without a single scorer in double digits.